NuxiiGit/please/README.md

-# please
+# Please

-A command-line playlist manager that compiles to various common playlist formats.
+Please is a customisable, cross-platform, command-line playlist manager that exports to a variety of common playlist formats.

+## Why the Strange Name?

+`.pls` is a common multimedia file format for playlists, but "pls" is also a common abbreviation of the word "please".